Urge — Growth Round

 Jan '26–Now

-Active development with Mexico partner.
+Active development with Mexico factory partner.
 SKUs scoped.
 Ingredient stack locked.
-Taste iterations underway.
-First run arriving April 23rd.
+First sample run completed.
+100+ early adopters at Chicago Food Expo — on the list.

 NOW

-Round closes → IP locked → manufacturing deposit → scale.
+Round closes → IP locked → Run 1 production confirmed → summer activation planning locked.

 Year 2